- 1 tbsp balsamic vinegar

 Prep: 15 mins | Cook: 15 mins

-1. Tip the balsamic vinegar into a bowl and whisk with 1 tbsp oil and a pinch of salt and pepper.
-Add in the steaks and leave to marinate while you prepare the rest of the dish.
+1. Tip the balsamic vinegar into a bowl and whisk it with 1 tbsp oil and a pinch of salt and pepper.
+Add the steaks and set aside to marinate while you prepare the rest of the dish.

 2. Peel and thinly slice the red onion.
 Halve and scoop out the seeds and white bits from the red pepper.
-Thinly slice.
-Pop in a bowl.
+Thinly slice and pop it in a bowl along with the red onion.

 4. Juice the orange.
-Finely chop half the rosemary leaves.
+Finely chop ½ the rosemary leaves.
 Peel and grate the garlic.
 Pop them all into a separate bowl and whisk together.

 5. Pour 1 tbsp oil into a pan.
 Add the pepper, onion and chopped courgette cores.
 Cook for 5 mins till slightly charred and softened.
 Add in the drained chickpeas along with the orange, garlic and rosemary mix.
 Cover and gently cook for 5 mins.

-6. Remove the steaks from the pan and place in a baking dish.
+7. Remove the steaks from the pan and pop them in a baking dish.
 Pour the balsamic marinade into the hot pan.
-Allow to bubble up, then pour over the steaks.
+Let it bubble up, then pour it over the steaks.
 Cover with foil and leave to rest while you finish the caponata.

-7. Add the courgette ribbons and olives to the veg.
+8. Add the courgette ribbons and olives to the veg.
 Cook for 1 min to just soften the courgette.
-Taste the caponata and add more salt and pepper if it needs it.
-Spoon the caponata onto two warmed plates.
-Top with the balsamic steak and juices from the dish.
+Taste the caponata and add more salt or pepper if it needs it.
+Spoon the caponata onto 2 warmed plates.
+Top with the balsamic steaks and drizzle over the remaining marinade from the baking dish to serve.